MohitDongre007/Bicycle-Sales-Analysis-Dashboard--PowerBI/README.md

 Hope you like this Dashboard, I'll upload more dashboards in comming time.
 Thankyou.

-Datasets are provided for practice purpose.
+Dataset is provided along with my Dashboard that is in the form of pbix file(Power BI).
 Go through the dashboard and see how measures are created, how calculated columns are created, how to model data, etc